- CORONAVIRUS (COVID-19)

 Teaching and learning

-In academic year 2020/21, your course will be delivered via a blend of online and digital learning and on-campus teaching and learning, with the necessary Covid-19 social distancing and other measures in place on campus informed by Government and Public Health England advice and guidance.
-Importantly, the teaching content you will receive won’t change; it will be what was planned for the academic year 2020/21 before the current Covid-19 outbreak.
-Not only does this maximise your learning experience, it also ensures that we support our more vulnerable learners, including those who may need to self-isolate or shield.
+In academic year 2020/21, courses will be delivered via a blend of online and digital learning and on-campus teaching and learning, with the necessary Covid-19 social distancing and other measures in place on campus informed by Government and Public Health England advice and guidance.
+Importantly, the teaching content students receive won’t change; it will be what was planned for the academic year 2020/21 before the current Covid-19 outbreak.
+Not only does this maximise the learning experience, it also ensures that we support our more vulnerable learners, including those who may need to self-isolate or shield.

 - What is a study bubble?

-We have scheduled teaching for student groups within your course and modules in specific zones on campus.
-You will study in these allocated teaching groups for campus-based core modules and this will be your study bubble.
+We have scheduled teaching for student groups within courses and modules in specific zones on campus.
+Students will study in these allocated teaching groups for campus-based core modules and this will be their study bubble.

 - How do study bubbles work?

 By remaining in their allocated study bubbles they will limit contact with other students.
 This can help to mitigate Covid-19 infection risks.
 It is important that students keep to their allocated bubbles and do not swap bubbles with other students after teaching commences.